No matter a family’s income, anyone who has a child attending K-12 private school in Arizona should take advantage of this tax scholarship program.

 Awards from funds where your school was recommended:

 Sometimes funds are donated and a specific school is recommended.
 Arizona Tuition Connection will award those funds out to the applicants from that school with the primary considerations being family income and participation in the programs we offer.

-In addition, it is important to understand that Arizona Tuition Connection has overhead costs.
+Finally, it is important to understand that Arizona Tuition Connection has overhead costs.
 Our largest expenses are credit card fees and labor.
 Other primary expenses include printing, IT costs and mileage.
 By law at least 90% of the donations must be used for scholarship awards.
 Up to 10% of donations may be used to cover overhead expenses.

 It sounds like a basic thing, but filling out the application completely is the first step in maximizing your family’s opportunity to receive a scholarship.
 If the application is not filled out completely you may not receive any funding, or you may receive less funding that you otherwise could.